JuliaData/DataFrames.jl/docs/src/index.md

       non-tabular data.
 Provides many convenience functions analogous to those in dplyr in R or [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query).
     - [DataFrameMacros.jl](https://github.com/jkrumbiegel/DataFrameMacros.jl):
-      Provides macro versions of the common DataFrames functions similar to DataFramesMeta, with convenient syntax for the manipulation of multiple columns at once.
+      Provides macro versions of the common DataFrames.jl functions similar to DataFramesMeta.jl, with convenient syntax for the manipulation of multiple columns at once.
     - You can find more information on these packages in the [Data manipulation frameworks](@ref) section of this manual.